stuerp/libsf/README.md

 WARNING: This is very tightly coupled with foo_midi.
 The API will change several times before it becomes stable.

+## ECW

+".ECW file" or "waveset" refers to a file with an extension of ".ECW" which stores articulation and sample data used by the MIDI synthesizer of sound cards equipped with an ES1370, ES1371, or ES1373 chip.

+These sound cards include the Ensoniq AudioPCI, the Sound Blaster!
+AudioPCI, the Sound Blaster!
+PCI64, the Sound Blaster!
+PCI128, and the Sound Blaster Live!.

 ## References

 * [IFF File Format Summary](https://www.fileformat.info/format/iff/egff.htm)